 Implantable medical devices are a growing technology with a high potential for improving patient’s life and the quality of healthcare.
 Radiofrequency technology for implantable medical devices promises many benefits for both patients and caregivers.
 Our research in this field aims at the development of novel antennas to be implanted inside the human body as part of implantable biomedical devices used for wireless telemetry (intra-cranial pressure sensors, orthopedic implants, cochlear implants e.t.c.) and the establishment of a reliable communication link with external control/monitoring devices.
 Our work is supported by a grant on “Implantable and ingestible medical devices (IIMDs): optimal-performance-oriented design and evaluation methodology, DEM-II-MED” within the framework of the Program EXCELLENCE, and can be summarized as follows.

 The considerable and rising economic burden of neurological, psychiatric and cognitive disorders, mainly due to an absence of effective treatments along with an increasingly elderly population, poses an urgent need for innovative treatments to prevent, delay onset, or alleviate symptoms of these diseases.
 The use of electrical deep brain stimulation (DBS) has been proven to provide striking benefits for patients with advanced Parkinson’s disease, essential tremor and dystonia who have failed conventional therapies.
 Moreover, promising applications of DBS for the treatment of neuropsychiatric disorders have emerged, including treatment-refractory obsessive-compulsive disorder, Tourette’s syndrome, major depressive disorder, drug addiction and anorexia nervosa.
-Challenges however exist and are prinicipally related to the optimization of the efficiency of stimulation through refined strategies at multiple peri-operative levels.
-Our research work in the fields of cognitive and computational neuroscience can be summarized as follows.
+Visual neural prostheses represent an approach to restore vision in blind people by direct stimulation of the visual pathway.
+To date, the most advanced prosthesis intervention is retinal prosthesis.
+A new generation of cortical visual prostheses is currently undergoing accelerated development.
+We focus our research on therapeutic interventions involving neural stimulation (Deep Brain Stimulation-DBS, visual prosthesis) to treat neurodegenerative diseases and aim at the optimization of the therapeutic outcome based on modeling the pathological state neuronal activity and the effect of stimulation on tissues.
+Our research work includes:

 We aim at the design and development of smart tools/systems, which incorporate sensing, computing and communication technologies, software/hardware modeling and system architectures towards personalized, pervasive, participatory, predictive and preventive healthcare.
 Our research work in the field has resulted in several products.